fluidflower/heriot-watt/README.md

 # herriot-watt

-This folder contains the most confident case from HW.
-It also contains legacy files
+This folder contains the most confident case from HW for the 3rd virtual workshop